As a small business owner, you need a security system that provides more than an alarm or camera. You need one that offers peace of mind.

 2. Video Surveillance

-Now that you’ve decided on the best classic security system for your needs, the next step for many small businesses is to move forward with a video surveillance solution.
+Now that you’ve decided on the best classic security system for your needs, the next step for many small businesses is to move forward with a video surveillance system solution.
 Let’s walk through the variety of video options that you’ll find.

 Standalone camera system: These systems can be found at a local electronics or wholesale store, and are sold by many security companies.
 They usually consist of a recording device (DVR) and a set of cameras.
 The recording devices allow you to record 24/7 video with your system.